drauger-os-development/mrai/README.md

 # Notes
 As of yet, this is still pre-production software.
-There are definitly bugs that need to be worked out, as well as a Makefile that needs to be created to install, uninstall, and update mrai
+There are definitly bugs that need to be worked out. `mrai` does work, but please use it with caution.